Dirtbagging and Climbing in Leonidio, Greece

 Greeks enjoy life; and show it.
 Take this opportunity to slow down, admire the scenery, smell the oranges, feel the salty seawater on your skin, eat, laugh, and find your peace.
 If not here, where?

 Greeks love spending time outdoors.
-They are passionate, value family time, and take take eating and cooking very seriously.
-They also love coffee (and will take as many coffee breaks as they wish), are not punctual, are loud, and they may come off as a bit chaotic at times.
+They are passionate, value family time, and take eating and cooking very seriously.
+They also love coffee (and will take as many coffee breaks as they wish), are not punctual, are loud, they like to chat a lot when they meet, and they may come off as a bit chaotic at times.
 But that’s all part of the Greek spirit.

 Time passes by differently here.
-In Leonidio, even in winter, you’ll see how many shops close in the afternoon and the whole village becomes much quieter.
+In Leonidio, most shops close in the afternoon from 2 till 5 pm, and the whole village becomes quiet.
 That’s then Greek siesta.
 Then it all comes back to life in the evening.

 Oh, and don’t be surprised if you see locals at taverns starting to sing or dance out of the blue.
 If you can, join them!